 You will only receive one or two emails per month at most.
 Your personal data won't be shared with any third party nor used for any other purposes, and you can unsubscribe at any time.

-Every year we'll announce a new theme to flavor the celebration, spark creativity and bring light to connections between mathematics and all sorts of fields, concepts and ideas.
+Every year we announce a theme to flavor the celebration, spark creativity and bring light to connections between mathematics and all sorts of fields, concepts and ideas.